SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/email/fortimail.md

 ## Transport to SEKOIA.IO

-Please consult the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to SEKOIA.IO.
+Please consult the [Syslog Forwarding](../../../ingestion_methods/sekoiaio_docker_concentrator/) documentation to forward these logs to SEKOIA.IO.